 White businesses in Chinese Camp also depended on nearby Chinese miners.
 Although Chinese miners imported many goods from China, American freight and stage companies profited from Chinese imports.
 In addition, white merchants, farmers, blacksmiths, carpenters, landlords, and water companies profited by selling Chinese boots, clothing, tools, meat, metal and wooden goods, water, and housing.
 The California state government also profited from the Chinese by using discriminatory taxes; by 1870, the Chinese supported nearly 3/4 of the State’s revenue through the Foreign Miners Tax despite not using any of the State’s services.

 The Catholic Church also had a presence in Chinese Camp.
 The Catholic Church attempted to convert Chinese miners in Chinese Camp, but failed because of the Church’s misunderstanding and simplification of Chinese culture.
 In 1865, the Catholic Church assigned a Chinese priest, Father Thomas Cian, to Chinese Camp.
 However, Father Cian failed to convert Chinese miners because he could not communicate with the Chinese miners, and he returned to Italy.
-Although Father Cian spoke a Chinese dialect, he did not speak Cantonese, the Chinese dialect that the Chinese miners spoke.
+Although Father Cian spoke a Chinese language, he did not speak Cantonese, the Chinese language that the Chinese miners spoke.
 Catholic leaders erroneously assumed the miners could understand Father Cian.

 Nothing remains of the Chinatown portion of Chinese Camp now.
 Currently, private ranch houses and rangeland west of the current post office occupy what were once Chinese storefronts, residences, churches, and temples.
 A few old and rapidly deteriorating buildings from the white portion of Chinese Camp still remain on Main Street.